samjoredw/Euclidean-Triangles-and-Properties/README.md

 2. **TriangleDemo.java**: Demonstrates the use of the Triangle class by creating triangles, assessing their properties, and testing perimeter equality.

 ## Usage
-To run my Triangles Project, follow these steps
+To run my Euclidean-Triangles-and-Properties Project, follow these steps...

 Open up a terminal window and run the following commands:

     git clone https://github.com/samjoredw/Euclidean-Triangles-and-Properties.git